-When I was perhaps 10, my brothers and I were particularly bad and misbehaving and belligerent one autumn.
+When I was around 10, my brothers and I were particularly bad, belligerent, and misbehaving one autumn.
 My mother gave us several warning and threats and a few “beatings” in her ceaseless attempt to get us to obey.
-But I don’t know what was wrong with us that year.
+I don’t recall what was “wrong” with us that year.
 It was as if we were afflicted by some unseen infection.
 Or maybe it was what all teens go through when they believe they know more than their parents.
 So my mother said, “Keep it up and there will be no Christmas this year.”
 Of course, my mother didn’t control the calendar.
 She just meant “no gifts.”
 That threat did at first affect our behavior, but then we’d go back to our nonfeasant and malfeasant ways.
-There were numerous threats, as November rolled into December, but things didn’t substantially improve.
+There were numerous threats, as November rolled into December, but things didn’t substantially improve with our behaviour.

 Thinking back, our bad behaviour that year was likely the trickle-down defiance from our oldest brother.
 David was never a defier, certainly not an open defier, but the defiance of Gilbert the eldest would have trickled down to Thomas, to Richard, to me.
 We were not an ideal family, and I am sure I have suffered my entire life due to unnecessary defiance and the disrespect that I showed to my parents.
 Did my parents deserve respect?
 In retrospect, of course they did, though the question would have been irrelevant then – like the pot calling the kettle black.